mojaloop/documentation/deployment-guide/README.md

    127.0.0.1       interop-switch.local central-kms.local forensic-logging-sidecar.local central-ledger.local central-end-user-registry.local central-directory.local central-hub.local central-settlements.local ml-api-adapter.local
    ```

-8. Test system health in your browser after installation.
+2. Test system health in your browser after installation.
 This will only work if you have an active helm chart deployment running.

-   _Note: This is only applicable for local deployments_
+   _Note: The examples below are only applicable to a local deployment.
+The entries should match the DNS values or ingress rules as configured in the [values.yaml](https://github.com/mojaloop/helm/blob/master/mojaloop/values.yaml) or otherwise matching any custom ingress rules configured_

    **ml-api-adapter** health test:
    ```